Language Arts at Fay

 Round and round—from Earth itself to the wheels on the bus, rotation keeps an impressive amount of essential things moving.
 At Fay, it is also the framework for reinforcing concepts for our Primary and Lower Elementary literacy called rotations.

-Rotations comprises small-group and independent time to practice reading and writing skills, shifting between purposeful literacy tasks as part of a routine.
+Rotations comprise small-group and independent time to practice reading and writing skills, shifting between purposeful literacy tasks as part of a routine.
 From reading aloud to classmates to engaging in daily writing practices, rotations give each student multiple opportunities to gain literacy skills in a host of different ways.

 Language Arts Components